The effect of gravity on bubble-particle collisions in turbulence: Methods

 where $\boldsymbol{v_i}$ is the particle velocity, $\mu=\nu\rho_f$ is the absolute viscosity, $\boldsymbol{e_z}$ is the unit vector pointing vertically upwards, $\boldsymbol{\omega}$ is the vorticity vector, and $f_i = 1 + 0.169Re_i^{2/3}$ is the correction factor that accounts for nonlinear drag due to finite bubble or particle Reynolds number $Re_i = 2r_i|\boldsymbol{u - v_i}|/\nu$ and implies a no-slip boundary condition \citep{nguyen_colloidal_2004}. $r_i$ is determined from (\ref{eq:StokesNumber_G}), while $\boldsymbol{u}$, $\mathrm{D}\boldsymbol{u}/\mathrm{D}t$ and $\boldsymbol{\omega}$ at the particle positions are evaluated using tri-cubic Hermite spline interpolation with a stencil of four points per direction \citep{van_hinsberg_optimal_2013}.
 We employ a lift coefficient $C_L$ of 1/2, which strictly speaking is only valid for clean bubbles with very large $Re_b$ in simple shear flows \citep{auton_lift_1987,legendre_lift_1998}, and acknowledge that the actual value depends on the type of flow and $Re_b$ \citep{legendre_lift_1998,magnaudet_aspects_1998}.
-Nonetheless, we use $C_L = 1/2$ following \citet{mazzitelli_lagrangian_2004} who simulated similar bubbles in HIT.
-The collisions are treated using the `ghost collision' scheme as it is consistent with the models described in \S\ref{sec::theory_G} \citep{wang_collision_1998}.
-This means particles can overlap and a collision is registered every time an approaching pair of particles reaches the collision distance $r_c$, which is set to $r_b + r_p$ for all species.
-We eliminate wall effects by implementing periodic boundary conditions in all directions and verified that the domain size $L_{box} = 1$ is sufficiently large to minimise periodicity effects (see Appendix \ref{sec::domainSize_G}).
-For stability, the time step is sufficiently small such that the maximum CFL numbers of both fluid and particle phases are 1.2.
-We refer the reader to \citet{chan_bubbleparticle_2023} for details of the solvers and the collision detection algorithm.
+Nonetheless, we use $C_L = 1/2$ following \citet{mazzitelli_lagrangian_2004} who simulated similar bubbles in HIT. {Although we initially neglect the history force, we recognise that it may play a noticeable role in reality for our tested bubble and particle density ratios \citep{daitche_role_2015,olivieri_effect_2014}.
+We therefore run additional cases in \S \ref{sec::historyForce_G} with the history force

+added to the right hand side of (\ref{eq:PointParticleEoM_G}). $\boldsymbol{F_{hist}}$ is computed using the semi-implicit scheme by \citet{van_hinsberg_efficient_2011}, where a window length of 5 time steps is chosen and the tail of the integrand is modelled with 10 exponential functions.
+Hence, the results are comparable to a simple window method \citep{dorgan_efficient_2007} where the integration is truncated to the last 500 time steps \citep{van_hinsberg_efficient_2011}.
+This corresponds to approximately $9\tau_\eta$, which \citet{calzavarini_impact_2012} found is long enough for the integrand to decay to negligible values in HIT for their parameters.}